OneWeb files for bankruptcy protection

-OneWeb has filed for Chapter 11 bankruptcy protection in the US Bankruptcy Court for the Southern District of New York.
+OneWeb filed for Chapter 11 bankruptcy protection in the US Bankruptcy Court for the Southern District of New York on March 27th.
+There is a preliminary hearing into their bankruptcy on March 31st.

 “Today,” the statement continued, “the Company has filed a number of customary motions with the US Bankruptcy Court seeking authorisation to support its ongoing operations during the Chapter 11 process, including approval for the consensual use of its existing cash collateral to continue to fund the business.
 In addition, OneWeb is actively negotiating debtor-in-possession financing, which, if acquired and approved by the Bankruptcy Court, will ensure OneWeb is able to fund additional financial commitments as it conducts a sale process under Section 363 of the US Bankruptcy Code.
 Together, these actions will allow OneWeb to meet post-petition obligations to its remaining employees and certain vendors in the ordinary course.”